eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_adoption-view.md

 The PURIS service enriches companies' resilience strategy by improving data sharing and providing key information between supply chain partners on demand.
 This enables users to identify and manage supply chain issues with enlarged foresight.
 The result is that \(from a process perspective\) downstream services, systems or applications can detect critical bottlenecks at an earlier stage.

 ![Overview](assets/overview.png)
+_Figure 1: PURIS information exchange between partners_

 Key aspects of PURIS are:

 - **Standardized information exchange**: Base for a fast and effective handling of shortages and enhances early detection capabilities for optimized supply chain decision-making.
-- **Short-term focus:** PURIS tagets a period of 0-4 weeks, although longer periods are not technically restricted.
+- **Short-term focus:** PURIS targets a period of 0-4 weeks, although longer periods are not technically restricted.
 - **Collaborative approach**: Equal and fair data exchange \(quid-pro-quo\) between partners \(1-up / 1-down\), leading to a more transparent, predictable, and resilient supply chain ecosystem.
 - **Data usage control and compliance**: PURIS employs the Catena-X data space to ensure the required level of data security and sovereignty for all participants.
 - **Accessibility**: PURIS provides a FOSS \(Free and Open-Source Software\) reference implementation that aims to keep the entry threshold for participating in PURIS as low as possible, making it easier for smaller businesses to participate and take advantage of the benefits.